-The FCA system is on and ready when FCA is selected on the LCD display and when the following prerequisites are satisfied:
+The FCA system is on and ready when 'Active Assist' or 'Warning Only' under Forward Safety is selected in the LCD display and when the following prerequisites are satisfied:

-- The ESC (Electronic Stability Control) is on. - Driving speed exceeds approximately 6mph (10km/h).
-(The FCA is only activated within a certain speed range.) - The system detects a vehicle, pedestrian or cyclist in front, which may collide with your vehicle.
-(The FCA may not be activated or may sound a warning alarm in accordance with the driving situation or vehicle condition.)
+- ESC (Electronic Stability Control) is on. - Vehicle speed is over 5 mph (8 km/h) (The FCA is only activated within a certain speed range.). - The system detects a pedestrian or a vehicle in front, which may collide with your vehicle.
+However, FCA may not be activated or may only sound a warning alarm depending on the driving or vehicle conditions.

-- Completely stop the vehicle on a safe location before operating the switch on the steering wheel to activate /deactivate the FCA system. - The FCA automatically activates upon pressing the Engine Start/Stop button to the ON position.
-The driver can deactivate the FCA by canceling the system setting on the LCD display. - The FCA automatically deactivates upon canceling the ESC (Electronic Stability Control).
-When the ESC is canceled, the FCA cannot be activated on the LCD display.
-The FCA warning light will illuminate which is normal.
+- To avoid driver distractions, do not attempt to set or cancel the FCA while driving the vehicle.
+Always completely stop the vehicle at a safe place before setting or canceling the system. - FCA automatically activates upon placing the ignition switch to the ON position.
+The driver can deactivate FCA by canceling the system setting in the cluster LCD display. - FCA automatically deactivates upon canceling ESC.
+When ESC is canceled, FCA cannot be activated in the cluster LCD display.
+In this situation, the FCA warning light will illuminate which is normal.

-FCA Warning Message and System Control
+FCA Warning Message and Brake Control